electricentity/electricentity.github.io/README.md

 ## Deployment

-Pushing to `master` triggers `.github/workflows/deploy.yml`, which builds the site and deploys it via GitHub Pages.
+Pushing to `main` triggers `.github/workflows/deploy.yml`, which builds the site and deploys it via GitHub Pages.